Kezia Warouw: Personal life, career and education

 Kezia was born and grew up in North Sulawesi, with a Minahasan tribe descent.
 She started in a contest as Noni North Sulawesi and Puteri Indonesia North Sulawesi 2016.
 She graduated from the Esa Unggul University with a degree in engineering informatics.
 Kezia worked as a bank officer.
 She also made her own android application in order to promote eco-tourism in Indonesia.
 On 16 May 2016, Kezia was chosen as The Ambassador of National Narcotics Board of the Republic of Indonesia by head of National Narcotics Board of the Republic of Indonesia, Budi Waseso.

-On 2 September 2018, Kezia Warouw married to an Indonesian National Police Officer Christian Rante Padang, Kezia and Christian had previously been engaged on September 1, 2017.
-On 24 November 2020, she gave birth to her only daughter, Kylie Dyke Rantepadang in Manado, North Sulawesi - Indonesia.
+On 2 September 2018, Kezia Warouw married Indonesian National Police Officer Christian Rante Padang, to whom she had been engaged since 1 September 2017.
+On 24 November 2020, she gave birth to a daughter, Kylie Dyke Rantepadang in Manado, North Sulawesi.

 Pageantry

 Puteri Indonesia 2016

 On 19 February 2016, Kezia represented the North Sulawesi province at Puteri Indonesia 2016.
 Kezia was crowned Puteri Indonesia 2016 at the finals held at the Jakarta Convention Center, Jakarta, by the outgoing predecessor of Puteri Indonesia 2015 and Top 15 Miss Universe 2015 Anindya Kusuma Putri of Central Java.

 Kezia was the second woman from North Sulawesi to be selected as the winner of the Puteri Indonesia, after Angelina Sondakh in 2001.
 As Puteri Indonesia 2016 she began volunteering for Smile Train Indonesia.

 Kezia crowned together with another Puteri Indonesia 2016 Queens; Puteri Indonesia Lingkungan; Felicia Hwang Yi Xin of Lampung, Puteri Indonesia Pariwisata; Intan Aletrinö of West Sumatra and Puteri Indonesia Perdamaian; Ariska Putri Pertiwi of North Sumatra.